polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 Use one of the following methods to generate your node key:

+=== "Save to file"

-- **Generate and Save to File** - the recommended solution is to generate a node key and save it to a file using the following command:
+    The recommended solution is to generate a node key and save it to a file using the following command:

     ``` bash
     polkadot key generate-node-key --file INSERT_PATH_TO_NODE_KEY
     ```

+=== "Use default path"

-- **Use Default Path** - you can also generate the node key with the following command, which will automatically save the key to the base path of your node:
+    You can also generate the node key with the following command, which will automatically save the key to the base path of your node:

     ``` bash
     polkadot key generate-node-key --default-base-path
     ```

 Save the file path for reference.
 You will need it in the next step to configure your node with a static identity.

 ### Set the Node Key